 I structure my courses using problem-based learning approaches.
-I maximize student engagement through case studies, group projects and activities that link with the topic at hand.
-To the extent possible, I run classrooms like workshops interchanging short lectures with simulations that train students to realize common goals via team work and systems thinking.
+I maximize participant engagement through case studies, group projects and activities that link with the topic at hand.
+To the extent possible, I run classrooms like workshops interchanging short lectures with simulations that train learners to realize common goals via team work and systems thinking.

 TEACHING EXPERIENCE